Mauretania: Roman province(s)

 Mauretania gave the empire one emperor, the equestrian Macrinus.
 He seized power after the assassination of Caracalla in 217 but was himself defeated and executed by Elagabalus the next year.

 Emperor Diocletian's Tetrarchy reform (293) further divided the area into three provinces, as the small, easternmost region of Sitifensis was split off from Mauretania Caesariensis.

 The Notitia Dignitatum (c.
-400) mentions themas still existing, two being under the authority of the Vicarius of the diocese of Africa:
+400) mentions them as still existing, two being under the authority of the Vicarius of the diocese of Africa: